gwu-libraries/scholarspace-hyrax/README.md

     % cp config/initializers/setup_mail.rb.template config/initializers/setup_mail.rb
 ```

   Set the SMTP credentials for the user as whom the app will send email.
-Make sure that the `user_name` value in `setup_mail.rb` matches the `contact_email` value configured above in `sufia.rb`.
+Make sure that the `user_name` value in `setup_mail.rb` matches the `contact_email` value configured above in `hyrax.rb`.

   * Edit `config/initializers/mailboxer.rb` with email account from which to send messages and notifications:
 ```